drschlotkin/Full-Stack-MERN-App/README.md

 npm start
 ```

-Application will start on (http://localhost:3000/)
+Application will start on URL http://localhost:3000/